Singrauli – Home to Thermal Power Plants

 Coal Mining Equipment

-I found this massive truck on a Singrauli coal mine.
+I came across this massive truck on a Singrauli coal mine.
 The mining truck has a payload capacity of 360 tonnes.
-The truck consumes fuel in large quantities: an average of 65 gallons per hour. with a fuel economy of 0.3 mpg.
-With such huge costs, the truck usually functions round the clock, with stoppages only for scheduled maintenance.
+The truck consumes fuel in large quantities at an average of 246 litres per hour, with a fuel economy of 0.1275 km/litre.
+With such enormous costs, the truck generally functions round the clock with stoppages only for scheduled maintenance.

 Truck; coal mining; India; travel blog; uasatish; Singrauli;